EmeraldThunder1/EmberLang/README.md

 Please note that I am not accepting pull requests to this repo under any circumstance.
 Please create an issue if there is something you feel needs to be implemented.

+# Installation

+**Please note that installation requires git and python(although this may change in the future)**

+Go to the [releases](https://github.com/EmeraldThunder1/EmberLang/releases/) tab and install the correct file depending on your operating system (please note only Windows, Mac and Linux are supported).
+Run the file, ember will then be installed in that directory and added to the path.

+Ensure that everything is working properly by typing emberLang -v into a new terminal.

+At the moment you have to convert the out folder to an sb3 manually but this will change.

+# Changelogs

+## Pre-release v0.1.0-a

+First release!

+Features:
+- Sprites and the stage
+- Variables
+- Commands
+- Events

+Known issues:
+- None